To install the CTI Client for multiple users on a terminal server, a few steps in a particular sequence must be executed.

 2.)
 Can the CTI Client be used as a SIP-Softphone in a terminal session?

 Answer: In principle, yes.
 Under the RDP settings / Local resources, the audio recording and playback is to be activated.
 You would have to test whether the audio quality meets your requirements.
-If there are unacceptable voice delays or audio crashes, switching to physical SIP phones is recommended, or you can test the combination of Zoiper + CTI Client.
+Should there be unacceptable speech delays or audio dropouts, a switch to physical SIP telephones would be recommended.